casper-network/docs-archive/dapp/erc20/logic.md

 Full example of the `logic` crate is available on our [CasperLabs/erc20](https://github.com/CasperLabs/erc20/tree/master/logic) repository

 ## ERC-20 Standard
-ERC20 standard is defined in [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#).
-Read it carefully as it defines methods we'll implement:
+The ERC-20 standard is defined in [an Ethereum Improvement Proposal (EIP)](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#).
+Read it carefully, as it defines the methods we'll implement:
 * balance_of
 * transfer
 * total_supply